What I cost

 Full restoration of vintage and valuable guitar, bass and jukebox valve amps will likely be £200-£600 labour plus major parts.
 Some transistor amps are worth restoring, eg the Roland Jazz Chorus, any Marshall 30 watts or over, old Acoustic bass amps, Trace Elliots etc, but many are not.
 Transistor amps from the 60s and early 70s will need many parts replacing and restoration will be expensive.
 Unsure? – just ask.

 Valve hifi restorations usually about the same or more.
 I don’t do transistor hifi, you need a specialist with relationships with the manufacturers for that.

 Harmonica conversions about £60-100.

 AMI jukebox amp rebuilds £200 – £600, other tube juke amps considered, similar or higher prices.

-I can’t really estimate costs without having the amp on the bench – even then it’s only a ball-park guess as in a repair or restoration you don’t know what is going to show up as a fault next.
-But I can sometimes offer a guide to costs and if I can I will.
+I often can’t estimate costs without having the amp on the bench – even then it’s only a ball-park guess as in a repair or restoration you don’t know what is going to show up as a fault next.
+But I can usually offer a guide to costs and if I can I will.
 It is possible to ask me to call if costs look like going over a set maximum.
 I aim to be reasonable, economical and predictable and I won’t ever charge you more than the amp is worth however long it takes.
-In general I won’t go over my maximum estimate unless there is a very good reason, I will put in extra hours to achieve this, and I will consult with you about any extra costs.
+In general I won’t go over a maximum estimate unless there is a very good reason, I will (at my discretion!) put in extra unpaid hours to achieve this, and I will consult with you about any extra costs.